5 Raster-vector interactions

 DataFrame(mean = rmean, min = rmin, max = rmax)

-To count occurrences of categorical raster values within polygons (Figure 5.4 (b)), we can use masking (Section 5.2) combined with StatsBase.countmap
+To count occurrences of categorical raster values within polygons (Figure 5.4 (b)), we can use masking (Section 5.2) combined with StatsBase.countmap, as follows.

 Dict{Union{Missing, UInt8}, Int64} with 8 entries: